 Sky Blue’s customer service is consistently lauded by customer reviews and industry publications.
 The initial evaluation the firm does for all new customers can sometimes reveal cases where a potential customer would be better off simply fixing whatever may be ailing their credit themselves.
 Remarkably, Sky Blue has been known to inform their potential clients of this in lieu of charging them for services.

-The firm’s 90-day satisfaction guarantee (or your money back) is uncommon for the industry, but well-appreciated.
-We also like the $20/month couple’s discount, bringing your total monthly bill down to $99 per month if you’re planning to sign up with your spouse.
+The firm’s condition-free 90-day satisfaction guarantee (or your money back) is uncommon for the industry, and well-appreciated.
+We also like the $40/month couple’s discount, bringing your total monthly bill down to $99 per month if you’re planning to sign up with your spouse.

 We’re not fans of the additional one-time fee of $39.95 for a credit report pull, or the potential for Sky Blue to require additional credit report pulls in the future (depending on how long your repair process takes).
 Customers may instead subscribe to a Credit Monitoring service for $14.95 per month, wherein any necessary credit report pulls are included.